Aarbocz/Love/README.md

-Collection of game development exercises using Lua and Love2d.
+Collection of game development exercises using Lua and Love.

 The order of exercises is: Coin, Shooter, Zombie and Platformer.
 Each one more complex than the one before.